rdisipio/eikos/README.md

 Configuration file
 ==================

 This is a non-working example.
-Modeling systematics just need the reco-level.
+Detector systematics just need the reco-level.
 Modelling systematics need also the truth-level and response matrix in order to calcualte the correction factors.

 ```
 set param  INPUTPATH /path/to/root/file/containing/histograms